Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Experiments

-\cparagraph{Method configurations.} Our method is training-free.
-We use the publicly available Masked Autoencoders~\cite{he2022masked} pretrained on ImageNet to assist blind defense.
+We avoid tuning our method to some specific dataset or attack.
+Instead, we use the \textbf{same} set of hyper-parameters for all experiments.
+The motivation is that as only one test image is available in the task, it is unlikely to tune those hyper-parameters reliably.
+Specifically, the default masking ratio is 75\%. $N_o=N_i=5$ and $N_r=10$.
+The initial thresholds used in our work is $\{0.6,0.55,0.5,0.45,0.4\}$.
+Even though, it is worthwhile mentioning that the image resolution and backdoor trigger patches can be highly diverse, better performances of our methods are expected with better tuned hyper-parameters.

+We use two pretrained Masked Autoencoders~\cite{he2022masked} that are available from their official repository.
 The \texttt{Base} variant has 12 encoder layers, and the \texttt{Large} variant has 24 encoder layers with an increased hidden size dimension.
-The same hyper-parameters are used for all experiments.
-Besides full method, we present results of two ablative variants: \texttt{Ours}-$i$ using $S^{i}$ only, and \texttt{Ours}-$l$ using $S^{l}$ only.

-\cparagraph{Baseline methods.} Methods based on test-time image transformations~\cite{gao2019strip,sarkar2020backdoor,qiu2021deepsweep} compromise accuracies unacceptably in our setting.
-We therefore compare with a representative white-box method, Februus~\cite{doan2020februus}.
-It detects possible triggers with GradCAM~\cite{selvaraju2017grad}, and trains GAN models to restore missing regions.
-We find that GradCAM does not generalize to complex networks, thus we replace it with two improved methods, XGradCAM~\cite{fu2020axiom} and GradCAM++~\cite{chattopadhay2018grad}.
-The choice of visualization score threshold in Februus is critical.
-We try with $\{0.6, 0.7, 0.8\}$ and report the best result for each attack setting individually.
-We use the GAN models released by the authors for image restoration.
+For \texttt{Cifar10} and \texttt{GTSRB}, we up-sample each image to 224$\times$224 first in order to fit MAE models.
+Afterwards, the MAE restorations are down-sampled back to the original image size.